 Times are hard; it’s no surprise that more and more businesses are having a tough time keeping up with the competition.
 That’s why it’s important to have productivity management systems in place to keep your business moving forward.
-The best approach to keeping your business productive is to make sure that every person on your team is accountable for his or her tasks.
-This means keeping track of what everyone is working on and making sure they are actually getting it done.
+The best approach to keeping your business productive is to make sure that every person on your team is accountable for their tasks.
+This means keeping track of what everyone is working on and making sure they are getting it done.

-Most people lose their productivity in trying times, and this is usually due to a couple of things:
+As for the causes of lost productivity, most people suffer in trying times, and this is usually due to a couple of things:

 - We become lazy